2 weeks ago, I had a blank passport filled with nothing but my signature and an unflattering headshot.

 Language barriers are real and frustrating and not always easily overcome

 As I’m sure you know, Spanish is the language spoken in Ecuador and it is very much not the language spoken by me.
-Even in high school, the two years of a foreign language that I trudged through was French… so the extent of my Spanish knowledge comes from about the third or fourth grade and the translations on various warning labels you usually ignoring.
+Even in high school, the two years of a foreign language that I trudged through was French… so the extent of my Spanish knowledge comes from about the third or fourth grade and the translations on various warning labels you usually ignore.

 So, as you can imagine, there were a lot of conversations in which I was very lost.
 Luckily, our leaders and interns were always ready to translate whenever we needed it, but I realized there’s nothing more frustrating than wanting so badly to speak to someone you’re trying to get to know and having to do it through someone else.
 Where I found the most difficulty in this was in the afternoons when we would have vacation bible school with the children in communities around Santo Domingo.
 These little ones were the CUTEST and honestly all week I felt the most at home playing and laughing with them.
 The smiles on their faces were absolutely contagious and I could’ve spent all day every day with them.